W. D. Jones: Fayetteville, Arkansas

 The next month, Deputy Salyers drove 500 miles to a hospital in Perry, Iowa, to get a final statement from the dying Buck Barrow.
 Barrow admitted to Salyers that he had murdered Marshal Humphrey, and that he and the man with him — who he finally confessed was "Jack Sherman"— had been shooting to kill them both.
 Officer Humphrey's pistol was found in the Barrows' debris at Dexfield Park.
 In November, Jones told police that he had been stunned in the car crash and his memory of any ensuing action was hazy, but he was confident that only Buck was shooting.
-He did remember standing in the highway looking for a gold ring he had lost.
+He remembered standing in the highway looking for a gold ring he had lost.
 However, the following February at the harboring trial, Jones read a statement in which he said both he and Buck had killed Humphrey.

 Platte City and Dexfield Park

 On July 20 around 1:00 a.m, thirteen lawmen led by Sheriff Holt Coffey, protecting themselves from expected machine gun fire with metal shields, advanced on the double cabin at the Red Crown Tourist Court in Platte City, Missouri.
 In the ensuing firefight Buck Barrow was shot in the head as he and Blanche ran to get inside the garage.
 Jones had started the V8's engine but was afraid to open the garage door, then was afraid to help Blanche drag Buck inside.
 As they flew toward the highway Blanche was partly blinded by shards of glass from the car's exploding windows.

 Clyde drove them north two hundred miles, running for a long time on flats, then rims, the floor of the car sloshing with Buck's blood.
 State and federal agents tracked them north following reports of blood-soaked and burned clothes and bandages in fields and on the sides of the road.
-The Barrow Gang finally hid in a brake of trees at the edge of an abandoned amusement park outside Dexter, Iowa.
+The Barrow Gang hid in a brake of trees at the edge of an abandoned amusement park outside Dexter, Iowa.
 They attempted to leave the park the next day but, helplessly, returned: Buck's injuries were too severe.

-During the night of July 24 nearly one hundred law officers, National Guardsmen and interested, armed, mostly deputized citizens — some with dates — crept up to the edges of the field, and as the sun rose a new shootout began.
+During the night of July 24, 1933 nearly one hundred law officers, National Guardsmen and interested, armed, mostly deputized citizens — some with dates — crept up to the edges of the field, and as the sun rose a new shootout began.
 Parker, Barrow and Jones were badly wounded.
 Buck, unable to run, was shot six more times, and he and Blanche, who would not leave him, were captured.
 "Half stumbling, half swimming," Jones dragged and carried Parker a mile and a half while Barrow fought away the last of the posse.
 Bonnie told her sister that as she and W.D. hid in the brush, their wounds dripping blood, they heard distant gunfire and then a long silence.

 Bonnie began to weep and to wish they had a gun with them, so she could die with Clyde.
-But at last, Barrow crawled out of the woods.
+But eventually, Barrow crawled out of the woods.
 Gesturing with an empty pistol he commandeered a car from a farmer and the trio escaped.